PRINCIPAL INVESTIGATOR

 Kuangye Lu received his M.S. and Ph.D. in Mechanical Engineering at MIT under the supervision of Prof. Jeehwan Kim.
 He received his B.S. in physics from Zhejiang University, China.
 His research at MIT focuses on epitaxial growth and heterointegration of III-V, III-N, and 2D materials, as well as exploring novel functions of devices based on these heterostructures.

-Sangho Lee (sholee@mit.edu)
+Sangho Lee (sholee at mit.edu)

 Sangho Lee received B.S. and M.S. in Materials Science and Engineering at Hanyang University and MIT.
 He received Ph.D. in Mechanical Engineering at MIT under the supervision of Prof. Jeehwan Kim and Prof. Caroline A. Ross.
 His Ph.D. research was focused on nanoscale engineering for mixed-dimensional heterostructure growth and integration.
 As a postdoc at MIT, his research focuses on remote epitaxy and heterointegration of single crystalline complex oxide membranes.

-Ki Seok Kim (kiseok@mit.edu)
+Ki Seok Kim (kiseok at mit.edu)

 Post-doctoral Associate